August 10, 2021

 How it Spreads

-The coronavirus is spread primarily from person to person, but it can also be spread from contact with infected surfaces or objects.
+The coronavirus is spread primarily from person to person.
 Being in close proximity to an infected person who coughs or sneezes will increase the risk of the disease spreading.
 According to the CDC, infected individuals are most contagious when they are most symptomatic.
 It is also possible for non-symptomatic patients to spread the virus, but they are not believed to be as contagious.

-The CDC has issued the following guidance to help limit the danger of this emerging public health threat:
+The CDC has issued the following guidance to help limit the danger of this public health threat:

 - If you are a healthcare provider, be on the look-out for people who have fever and respiratory symptoms.

 - If you are a healthcare provider caring for a COVID-19 patient or a public health responder, please take care of yourself and follow recommended infection control procedures.

 - If you have been exposed to someone sick with COVID-19 in the last 14 days, you will face some limitations on your movement and activity.
 Please follow instructions during this time.
-Your cooperation is integral to the ongoing public health response to try to slow spread of this virus.
+Your cooperation is integral to the ongoing public health response to try to slow the spread of this virus.
 If you develop COVID-19 symptoms, contact your healthcare provider, and tell them about your symptoms and your travel or exposure to a COVID-19 patient.

 - For people who are ill with COVID-19, please follow CDC guidance on how to reduce the risk of spreading your illness to others.